ARM-software/ebbr/source/chapter2-uefi.rst

-If firmware update is performed in-band (firmware on the application processor updates itself), then the firmware shall implement the `UpdateCapsule()` runtime service and accept updates in the "Firmware Management Protocol Data Capsule Structure" format as described in [UEFI]_ § 23.3, "Delivering Capsules Containing Updates to Firmware Management Protocol.  [#FMPNote]_ Firmware is also required to provide an EFI System Resource Table (ESRT).
+If firmware update is performed in-band (firmware on the application processor updates itself), then the firmware shall implement the `UpdateCapsule()` runtime service and accept updates in the "Firmware Management Protocol Data Capsule Structure" format as described in [UEFI]_ § 23.3, "Delivering Capsules Containing Updates to Firmware Management Protocol".  [#FMPNote]_ Firmware is also required to provide an EFI System Resource Table (ESRT).
 [UEFI]_ § 23.4 Every firmware image that can be updated in-band must be described in the ESRT.